 Promoting Independence and Quality of Life

-Whether needing assistance with walking, sitting, dressing, talking, feeding or a variety of other issues, our team of occupational, physical and speech therapists are on hand to help individuals gain skills for greater independence.
+Whether needing assistance with walking, sitting, dressing, talking, or a variety of other issues, our medical department and team of occupational, physical, and speech therapists are on hand to help individuals gain skills for greater independence.

 The outpatient medical rehabilitation program focuses on individuals 3 years and older from West Virginia and those from out of state between the ages of birth and adulthood.
 A referral from the child's primary care physician is needed to start the evaluation process.

 Occupational therapy encompasses many aspects of a child’s life.
 If a delay is present, occupational therapy is used to help individuals learn life skills like play, self-care, fine motor, and visual motor/perceptual, which allows them to be more independent in their daily lives.